fastly/js-compute-testing/README.md

   const app = new ComputeApplication();

   before(async function() {
-    // We need a few seconds to wait for local development environment to start this.timeout(30000);
     // Start the app
     await app.start({
       // Set 'appRoot' to the directory in which to start the app.
 This is usually